 Since this date the timetable has been revised to reflect the current situation.
-Work on the Draft Proposals Map and the Housing and Economic Development DPD is underway, however the Issues and Options stage on both of these documents is now anticipated to begin in August 2016.
-This would still see adoption of these documents taking place by the end of 2017.
+Work on the Draft Proposals Map and the Housing and Economic Development DPD is underway, and consultation on the Issues and Options stage on both of these documents ran from August until October 2016.
+It is anticipated that Submission of these documents will take place in Summer 2017, allowing for adoption by the end of 2017.

-Local Development Framework Timescales - LDS 2016 with AMR monitoring
+Local Development Framework Timescales - LDS 2017 with AMR monitoring